 CIOs should envision and present to the management how time and cost saved can be put to the best use in the company’s interest.
 For instance, customers are looking for a new solution/product, 10% of the engineering time saved will be used for it.
 These details assure management about DevOps as not a quick fix; usually demanded by Dev or IT but a business strategy for numerous benefits.

 Unlike other technology initiatives, DevOps is a joint venture between business and technology teams.
 This requires management buy-in and budget for implementation.
 The pointers highlighted above will help CIOs to present the business case backed by relevant numbers, case studies and vision of the strategic DevOps exercise.
 A winning business case for DevOps is crucial to the overall success of DevOps initiatives.

 As digital future approaches, CEOs are looking to build deep digital businesses.
 More than ever, CIOs are tasked to guide CEOs to build these businesses.
 The CIO-CEO relationship has improved significantly but still CIOs are looked at as cost centres for getting rid of legacy systems, moving to cloud or rather multi-cloud, get new firewall, etc.

 Qentelli’s DevOps assessment provides a complete overview of business costs, risks and impacts of adopting DevOps.
 This information is valuable for building a business case for DevOps and communication the benefits to executives and other stakeholders.
-Start the conversation with us at email@example.com to help in building your DevOps business case.
+Start the conversation with us at email@example.com to help in building your DevOps business case or further add the security layer and graduate the project to DevSecOps.